 To prepare your garden, you will probably need to do a lot of tidying and clearing to maximize your design space.
 Many people hire local tree surgery companies to assist with clearing, pruning or even tree removal.

 Once your garden is ready for work to begin, you could create a well-manicured lawn in the centre of your garden, which will provide a focal point when guests come to visit.
 If there’s room, you could add in some wrought iron patio furniture in keeping with your Victorian theme.
 Rectangle ponds filled with goldfish were also quintessentially Victorian, and, if you'd really like to transform your garden space, walled garden areas were extremely popular.
 You could fill your walled garden with symmetrical flowerbeds or a selection of your favourite 19th Century perennials.
 For a nice finishing touch, you could edge your flowerbeds with terracotta tiles.

 Ornaments could be another key aspect of your Victorian garden.
-Typical Victorian ornaments included sundials, sculptures and statues.
+Typical Victorian ornaments included sundials, bird baths, fountains, sculptures and statues.
 Garden ornaments are a real eye catcher and talking point for your garden.
 If you have enough space for a garden party or a summer lunch, gazebos were also extremely popular in Victorian times and will add a real sense of elegance to the occasion.